shuvo18103107/Quize-Application/README.md

 # quize_application

 In this application i learned basically how to follow clean code architecture in flutter .
-Here i larned all about
+Here I larned all about
 - stateless and statefull widget
 - how to splliting the app into widget for writing more clear code.
 - Map, list , const ,final ,get